 - 1. When you remove your hearing aids, turn them off by opening the battery doors completely.
-This helps to dry them out.
-(Zinc-air battery models.) - 2.
-After removing your hearing aids, wipe them with a soft cloth to keep them clean and dry. - If you use a drying agent, only use recommended products. - 4.
+This helps to dry them out - 2.
+After removing your hearing aids, wipe them with a soft cloth to keep them clean and dry. - 3.
+If you use a drying agent, only use recommended products. - 4.
 Apply cosmetics, perfume, after-shave, hairspray, lotions etc. BEFORE putting on your hearing aids.
 These products can damage or discolor your hearing aids. - 5.
 Never immerse your hearing aids in liquid. - 6.
 Keep your hearing aids away from excessive heat and direct sunlight. - 7.
-Do not swim, shower, or take steam baths while wearing your hearing aids.
+Do not swim, shower, or take steam baths while wearing your hearing aids. - 8 The device is certified to IP68 for water and dust resistance: - The device has IP6X protection against ingress of dust.
+Avoid the device getting exposed to extensive dust - The device has IPX8 protection against water getting in.
+Avoid the device getting exposed to water, and do not swim, shower, or use a sauna while wearing the device.